Tony Goodman: Ensemble Studios

 Ensemble Studios released two full titles and two expansions during this period: Age of Empires (1997); Age of Empires: The Rise of Rome (1998); Age of Empires II: The Age of Kings (1999); Age of Empires II: The Conquerors (2000).

 On 1 May 2001 Microsoft acquired Ensemble Studios as well as the company's intellectual property.
 Stuart Moulder, general manager of the Games Division at Microsoft commented on the acquisition stating, "The depth of talent and the leadership of Tony Goodman is a winning combination, and this acquisition will help strengthen our mutual commitment to remaining a PC games industry leader."

 Microsoft Years

-While at Microsoft, Goodman served as the studio director at Ensemble Studios.
-Goodman served in this role until the studio was closed by Microsoft on 29 January 2009 following the completion of Halo Wars.
+While at Microsoft, Goodman was the studio director at Ensemble Studios.
+Goodman was in this role until the studio was closed by Microsoft on 29 January 2009 following the completion of Halo Wars.
 "After the closure, the Ensemble leadership team will form a new studio and has agreed to provide ongoing support for Halo Wars as well as work on other projects with Microsoft Game Studios.

 During this period, the studio shipped five titles: Age of Mythology (2002), Age of Mythology: The Titans (2003), Age of Empires III (2005), Age of Empires III: The WarChiefs (2006), Age of Empires III: The Asian Dynasties (2007), and Halo Wars (2009).

 Goodman, "left behind a tradition of entrepreneurship."
 Goodman founded Robot Entertainment the next month.
 Several startups arose from the ashes, spearheaded by former employees, including Bonfire Studios, Newtoy, Windstorm Studios, Pixelocity, Fuzzy Cube, and GRL Games."